Jay Leno Addresses His Recent Car and Motorcycle Accidents (Exclusive)

-The former 'Tonight Show' host spoke with ET at the Kennedy Center Honors in Washington, D.C., on Sunday.
+The former 'Tonight Show' host spoke with ET at the Kennedy Center Honors in Washington, D.C.

 Jay Leno isn't letting any accidents or mishaps keep him from living his dreams and pursuing his passions.

-The 73-year-old stand-up comic and former host of The Tonight Show came out to take part in this year's Kennedy Center Honors in Washington, D.C., on Sunday, and he spoke with ET's Deidre Behar about his high-profile near-death experiences over the past year.
+On Sunday, the 73-year-old comedian and former host of The Tonight Show came out to take part in this year's Kennedy Center Honors in Washington, D.C., and spoke with ET's Deidre Behar about his high-profile, near-death experiences over the past year.

-When asked how the incidents have changed or impacted his outlook and perspective on life -- and specifically driving and working on vehicles -- Leno said simply that "nothing" is different whatsoever.
+When asked how the incidents have changed or impacted his outlook or perspective on life -- and specifically driving and working on vehicles -- Leno said simply that "nothing" is different whatsoever.

 "It hasn't changed it at all," Leno said.
 "Once a man hits 40, you can't convince him of anything else."